Macedonia 'optimistic' on Nato despite Greek far right

 He said Zaev had built a "national consensus with all the key political entities", including VMRO-DPMNE, on Macedonia's Nato objective.

-He also said Zaev's "domestic reform process", on issues such as oversight of security services and judicial independence, had calmed things down.
+He also said Zaev's "domestic reform process", in areas such as oversight of security services and judicial independence, had calmed things down.

 "These are the foundations for peace and stability in the region," Boshnjakovski said.